When are classes?

 We train at 7.00pm on Mondays, and 10.30am on Tuesdays.
 If you are attending for

 the first time, you need to arrive 30 minutes before class to complete check in and

 registration.
 We train every Monday except for public holidays, and every Tuesday

 except for public and school holidays.

 Can I attend both Mondays and Tuesdays?
 Or some Mondays and some Tuesdays?

 Yes.
 All levels including new member classes are run on both days.
-There is no need to book in advance.

 When can I start?

 No advanced booking required just turn.